Revealed: The image that's sparked domestic violence allegations against Ben Stokes

 Jurors took two hours and 40 minutes to accept evidence that the all-rounder was defending himself during a sustained outbreak of violence which left two men unconscious.

-Two years after the Bristol brawl incident, Stokes broke New Zealand hearts when he scored 92 in the World Cup final and lead England to glory.
+Two years after the Bristol brawl incident, Stokes broke New Zealand hearts when he scored 92 in the World Cup final and led England to glory.

 Following his heroics, he was nominated for New Zealander of the year despite representing England.